vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/03_Studies_in_Early_Saivism.md

 Vārāṇasī

 It is obvious that the Skandapurāṇa is an important source for reconstructing the history of the Pāśupata movement, a text composed during the second half of the 6th and first half of the 7th century.
 23 The holy town of Vārāṇasī plays an important role in this text and its Vārāṇasīmāhātmya shows detailed knowledge of the local situatioṇIt is the only holy place that is eulogized in much detail and at great length.
-24 The Māhātmya describes a ks.etra that seems to correlate with the historic situation in the late Gupta and early medieval perioḍThe sanctuary of Avimukteśvara takes centre stage.
+24 The Māhātmya describes a ks.etra that seems to correlate with the historic situation in the late Gupta and early medieval period.
+The sanctuary of Avimukteśvara takes centre stage.
 Around it are said to be twelve liṅgas of lesser importance (above, p.
 471; Figure 12), none of which is known from seals.

 The Skandapurāṇa testifies to the establishment of a Pāśupata community of ascetics and ācāryas in Vārāṇasī, who may well have been in charge of most of the sanctuaries described in the text.
 Being united in the kingdom of Kanauj by the time the SP was composed, 25 the Vārāṇasī Pāśupatas entertained probably manifold relations with their brethren in Kanyakubja.
 This sectarian affilia tion may partly explain why, with the exception of Avimukteśvara, the tīrthas mentioned in the SP do not feature in other sources, before their inclusion in the Tīrthavivecanakān. ḍa of Laks.mīdhara who, by quoting the Skandapurāṇa,